kufii/Audioshield-PlayMusic/README.md

 # Search Options

-By default, the search will search for tracks.
+By default, the search will search for tracks, but you can start a search with "-" to do a search command.
 At the moment there is only one search command, more search commands will come in the future.

 * **Search by Album**: `-al <search>`.
 This will output the tracks of matching albums.